timescale/docs/self-hosted/configuration/about-configuration.md

 need to adjust.

 Some of these settings are PostgreSQL settings, and some are Timescale specific settings.
-For most changes, you can use our [tuning tool][tstune-conf] to adjust your configuration.
+For most changes, you can use the [tuning tool][tstune-conf] to adjust your configuration.
 For more advanced configuration settings, or to change settings that aren't included in the `timescaledb-tune` tool, you can [manually adjust][postgresql-conf] the  `postgresql.conf` configuration file.